 The Waterberg Area

-Most of the parks and lodges listed below are no more than a 2 hour drive from Johannesburg.
+The Waterberg area is in South Africa's Limpopo Province north of Johannesburg.
+Most of the parks and lodges listed below are no more than a 2-hour drive from Johannesburg.
 The Waterberg area is malaria-free and filled to the brim with private and national game parks.
 Most of the reserves in this area have been stocked full of game and offer beautiful mountainous landscapes as well as Big Five viewing and incredible birdlife.